fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 - On the upper right side of the screen, click on the icon of a person in a circle
 - In the drop-down of choices, access your account by clicking the blue *My Microsoft Account*
 - Log in with your user name and password
+- You will now see your Microsoft Store account page

 # 4 Managing Subscriptions
-- On the left- hand side of the page find the blue screen icon that says *Subscriptions*
+- On the left side of your Microsoft Store account page, find the blue screen icon that says *Subscriptions*
-- Directy across, on the right side of the page, click on the three blue dots
+- Directly across, on the right side of the page, click on the three vertical blue dots
-- It will now take you to the *Services and Subscriptions* page
+- This will take you to the *Services and Subscriptions* page
 - Find the blue four-square box icon on the left side of the page that says *Free Subscription to Test*
-- Directly across, on the right side the page, click on the blue *Manage*
+- Directly across, on the right side of the page, click on the blue *Manage*

 # 5 Turning off Auto-Renew
-- The *Auto-renew* section now appears on the left hand side of the page
+- The *Auto-renew* section now appears on the left side of the page
 - Scroll down to find the credit card icon, also on the left side
 - Underneath this icon, select the blue *Change*
 - You will now see a list on the left that begins with *Billing history*